gsause/Linux-Foundation-RHEL/rhcsa_linux_intern_guide.md

 ---

-## ✅ Week 6: System Boot, Logs & Services
+## ✅ Day 7-8: System Boot, Logs & Services

 > _"When something breaks, logs and services are your best friends."_